 I woke up at 6:30 and listened to the weather forecast.
 In the Korinthiakos the wind will be force 4 - 5 from the NE with an occasional rain.
 Not so bad!

 After reaching Xylocastro the wind died out completely and the sea became glassy calm.
 Here there were floating some of the largest jelly fish I have ever seen, close to ½ m in diameter.
-As we are getting close to Corinth, I siphoned fuel from the jerry cans to the main tank without a single drop of spillage.
-I am getting rather proficient by now in these transfers while underway.
+As we were getting close to Corinth, I siphoned fuel from the jerry cans to the main tank without a single drop of spillage.
+I was getting rather proficient by now in these transfers while underway.

 While waiting for Nikos’ arrival, I went to a gas station and refilled the jerry cans with diesel fuel.
 Corinth has changed a lot since the days that Alice was staying at the Belvue hotel.
 Now there are boutiques, and specialty stores, and shopping malls, all the makings of a modern nondescript town.

 This could very well be my last night on Thetis for this year.
 I am glad to be nearing the end of the journey, yet I do not seem to get enough of the boat and the sea.
-I have traveled altogether 969 nmi together with Lewis and 715 nmi by myself.
+I have traveled altogether 969 M together with Lewis and 715 M by myself.
 These last miles were difficult miles and now I am relieved to be back and safe without any major damage to the boat or myself.
 Yet, I just love living on board, I am so envious of the people I meet who live 5 to 6 months of the year on their boats.
 A sail boat is such a self-contained cozy little universe that is floating on the sea “endless and full of variety.”
 Well this it!
 Tomorrow the Corinth Canal and the Saronic Gulf.

 The Corinth Canal